With summer winding down in Alice, now is an ideal time to get ahead on air conditioner maintenance.

 1. Turn Off the Power

-Cut the juice to your air conditioner at the breaker box.
+Switch off the power to your air conditioner at the breaker box.

 2. Clean the Outside

-Empty debris from the system.
+Empty waste from the unit.
 This includes branches, bushes, weeds and grass.

 3. Fix Bent Fins